 - Create reports on observations and present them to students parents or guardians

-- Be up to date with latest teaching technologies like Blackboard and Educomp
+- Be up to date with the latest teaching technologies like Blackboard and Educomp

 “The mediocre teacher tells.
 The good teacher explains.
 The superior teacher demonstrates.
 The great teacher inspires,” said Mr. Arthur Ward.
 You need considerable skills to feature under the second category, even.
 However, the purpose of this section is to draw your attention to important skills that you must develop, and subsequently hone, to become a tutor.